 Year 10 Curriculum

-Year 10 is a significant time of transition for students into the senior school.
+Year 10 is a significant time of transition for students into senior school.
 Our aim is to provide students with an engaging preparatory year of study that will ensure they are well prepared for the academic expectations of Years 11 and 12 TASC courses at MacKillop Catholic College.

 From 2023, we will be extending to Years 11 and 12 (2024) and our aim is that all students will receive their Tasmanian Certificate of Education.
 The Year 10 curriculum in 2023 will closely align with the prerequisite requirements for Years 11 and 12 senior subjects at MacKillop Catholic College and will mirror the requirements for TASC.
-Students in Year 10 will have the opportunity to commence preparatory study for Year 11 subjects early to enhance student opportunities for success in senior subjects.
+Students in Year 10 will have the opportunity to commence preparatory study for Year 11 courses early to enhance student opportunities for success in senior subjects.

 Expectations of senior students are high.
 Therefore, our Year 10 students in 2023 will be expected to work with the Senior School Assessment Guidelines as required by TASC.
 Students will be expected to be task-oriented and engaged in their daily classroom activities.